servicetitan/Stl.Fusion.Samples/README.md

 * Check out [Fusion repository on GitHub]
 * Go to [Documentation Home]
-* Explore [Board Games](https://github.com/alexyakunin/BoardGames) -  a real-time multiplayer board gaming app built on Fusion
+* Join our [Discord Server] to ask questions and track project updates
-* Join our [Discord Server] to ask questions and track project updates.
+* Explore [Board Games](https://github.com/alexyakunin/BoardGames) -  a real-time multiplayer board gaming app built on Fusion.

 **P.S.** If you've already spent some time learning about Fusion, please help us to make it better by completing [Fusion Feedback Form]